 Strategies Department Lead Supporting Departments Actions Timeline Estimated Cost Progress Update OE 2.4 - Project Delivery (Improve timeline, create capacity, manage expectations) Finance Public Works Information Technology 1.
 Implement process to prioritize capital projects and utilize Easy CIP software to program projects into the CIP.
 FY23-FY24 TBD Staff implemented a new planning software, EasyCIP, and process to develop the city's Capital Improvement Plan.
 In October, a call for projects from internal and external stakeholders, was completed and 350 projects estimated over \$550 million were received.
 Through a prioritization process and assessment of available revenue only 142, projects, valued at over \$189.4 million were recommend for adoption in the two year budget cycle.
 On April 11, 2023, staff provided council with an update on the development of the City of Fairfield's 5-year Capital Improvement Plan and the work completed to date.
 Council adopted the 5-year Capital Improvement Plan budget on June 20, 2023.
 Integration with ArcGIS Hub is in progress to provide a more publicly accessible visual interface on the City's CIP project statuses (Go live January 2024).
 2. Implement a Project Portfolio Tracking System to track the visibility of workload and progress of Information Technology projects.
-FY23-FY24 \$25K Information Technology department is working with Finance to implement a system for tracking the IT projects and associated budget
+FY23-FY24 \$25K Information Technology department implemented the EasyCIP system to track the progress of the IT department projects and share data with interna; departments on the project status completion and progress details.